FAQ for Writers

 DO YOU DO MANUSCRIPT CRITIQUES OR MENTORSHIPS?
 CAN I SEND YOU MY MANUSCRIPT TO READ?

 As much as I love to read, I am not able to read unsolicited manuscripts.
 There are people just like you, also in search of help with their craft.
 Go online, nurture honest relationships with other writers, find a local writers group you can be part of, share your work.
 One of my greatest accomplishments as a writer is the friends I’ve made along the way.
+If you are looking to hire an editor to assist you with your manuscript or corporate project, I charge by the word, and can be reached directly via this website.

 WHO IS YOUR LITERARY AGENT?